-The source of funding for these services is Federal Title IV-E. County will only reimburse Contractor for eligible expenses under the auspices of Title IV-E, which includes direct expenses paid to subcontractors or vendors, as well as a direct expense for contract management at eighteen percent (18%) not to exceed One Million and Five Hundred Thousand Dollars (\$1,500,000) per fiscal year (July 1st - June 30th), or a total of Four Million and Five Hundred Thousand Dollars (\$4,500,000) over the term of this agreement.
+The source of funding for these services is Federal Title IV-E. County will only reimburse Contractor for eligible expenses under the auspices of Title IV-E, which includes direct expenses paid to subcontractors or vendors, as well as a direct expense for contract management at eighteen percent (18%) not to exceed One Million Dollars (\$1,000,000) per fiscal year (July 1st - June 30th), or a total of Four Million Dollars (\$4,000,000) over the term of this agreement.

 Payment for all services provided in accordance with provisions under this grant shall be contingent upon the availability of funding.
 The County shall not be required to purchase any definite amount of services, nor does the County guarantee any minimum amount of funding or service level.
 County must provide the quarterly federal discount rate to the Contractor by the 25th of each month following each quarter.
-Contractor must fulfill the reporting and 100% match requirements that correspond with the applicable federal Title IV-E grant funding for the agreement.
+As long as the federal discount rate is less than 35%, Contractor must fulfill the reporting and 100% match requirements that correspond with the applicable federal Title IV-E grant funding for the agreement.
 In the event Contractor fails to fulfill these requirements, County will either reduce the budget accordingly and/or terminate the contract.
+In the event that the federal discount rate is consistently less than 35%, Contractor and County shall discuss potential options which may include County participation in providing a portion of the matching funds.
 Exhibit B details compensation under the provisions of Title IV-E.